-In September 2016 the above-reproduced rumor began circulating on Facebook, asserting that the Royal British Legion would not be selling Remembrance Day poppies in “certain areas” because minority groups find the symbolic flowers offensive.
+Every autumn now we see the same rumor circulate on Facebook, asserting that the Royal British Legion will not be selling Remembrance Day poppies everywhere because some minority groups supposedly find the symbolic flowers "offensive":

 Nonetheless, the claim spread like wildfire on social media, along with a measure of outrage at the imagined poppy ban enforcers.
 In a 27 September 2016 Facebook post, the Royal British Legion denied the claim had any truth to it:

 The rumor about offensive poppies is very much like many popular falsehoods spread in the UK and in the United States holding that unspecified groups have taken offense to a vast variety of patriotic items or gestures.